ygorelik/ydk-gen/README.md

 ## Python requirements

-Starting from release 0.8.6 YDK supports only Python3 version.
-At least Python 3.5 along with corresponding pip3 utility must be installed on your the system.
+Starting from release 0.8.5 YDK supports only Python3 version.
+At least Python 3.5 along with corresponding pip3 utility must be installed on your system.
 It is also required for Python installation to include corresponding shared library.
 As example:

- - python3.5m - /usr/lib/x86_64-linux-gnu/libpython3.5m.so
+ - python3.6m - /usr/lib/x86_64-linux-gnu/libpython3.6m.so

-Please follow [Core Installation](#core-installation) procedures to assure presence of shared Python libraries.
+It is recommended to follow [Core Installation](#core-installation) procedure to ensure presence of shared Python libraries.

+**NOTE.** Due to GitHub issue [#1050](https://github.com/CiscoDevNet/ydk-gen/issues/1050) YDK is not supported with Python 3.9.x.

 ## C++ requirements